 1. Bank of Hawaii

-Bank of Hawaii is highly committed to serving the communities through volunteerism, sponsorships, and fundraising.
-Bank of Hawaii is also committed to helping local entrepreneurs build better businesses to fuel future generations.
+One of Hawaii’s oldest banks, Bank of Hawaii is highly committed to serving its communities through volunteerism, sponsorships, and fundraising.
+Bank of Hawaii is also dedicated to helping local entrepreneurs build better businesses to fuel future generations.

-- Has many branches throughout the Hawaiian islands
+- Extensive branch access throughout the Hawaiian islands

 2. CIT Bank

-CIT Bank is a branch of First Citizens Bank that has been around for centuries.
-CIT is an online-only bank branch that offers many products and easy access to your funds.
-First Citizens Bank, the parent bank, is a top 20 financial institution with 600 branches across 22 states.
+CIT Bank is the online banking division of First Citizens Bank, which has been around for centuries.
+The bank offers a large selection of products and easy access to your funds.
+First Citizens Bank is among the 15 largest banks in the US, with over 550 branches in 2023.